thehelp/cluster/README.md

   * Seamless recovery from an errors, as long as at least one worker is always alive.
   * Helps better take advantage of one machine's multiple cores
 * Cons:
   * In node `0.10` and earlier, load balancing across workers is handled by the OS, and is a little bit uneven.
-[On linux and solaris, you probably shouldn't have more than two or three workers.
-In `0.12` this changed to round-robin](http://strongloop.com/strongblog/whats-new-in-node-js-v0-12-cluster-round-robin-load-balancing/)
+On linux and solaris, you probably shouldn't have more than two or three workers.
+  * In node `0.12` and io.js the default load balancing approach changed to round-robin.
   * Unliked nginx, haproxy and other full-scale load-balancers, you don't have any customizability.